 One particular student study at an American University showed that our of all the people she had questioned over the course of 12 months that had recently split with their partner; almost 90% of them were using Facebook as a means to spy on them.

-To Insight it is a very interesting scenario; we make no secret about the fact that we use social media as a daily observation tool to help with our investigations such as people tracing and missing person tracing.
+To Insight it is a very interesting scenario; we make no secret about the fact that we use social media as a daily surveillance tool to help with our investigations such as people tracing and missing person tracing.
 We offer Facebook private investigations as a stand alone service and it has been invaluable to us being able to use this huge resource to compliment traditional private investigator methods.

 As any Facebook user knows, you can block people from even finding you, however they could quite easily use a friends or a fake profile to infiltrate your profile.
 Many people may consider this stalking if you have blocked the person for a good reason; if you are worried about an ex-partner or anybody stalking you we can offer advice on private security and offer a range of personal protection services.